 As part of our rigorous safety protocols, we require patients who are considering a surgical procedure under general anaesthetic to be either at or near to their ideal body weight and in most cases they should be within 6 kg or one stone from the desired weight before deciding to undergo any type of surgical procedure, especially more extensive body contouring procedures such as a Brazilian butt lift or BBL for short.

 There are a number of important reasons why patients should have an optimal body weight.
-The vast majority of body contouring procedures which our surgeons regularly carry out are for correction of aesthetic deformities that have developed often as a result of significant weight loss and these include excess deposits of fat in hard to shift areas and skin laxity or sagging skin.
+The vast majority of body contouring procedures that our surgeons regularly carry out are for the correction of aesthetic deformities that have developed often as a result of significant weight loss and these include excess deposits of fat in hard-to-shift areas and skin laxity or sagging skin.
 Patients who are close to their ideal body weight before deciding to undertake such procedures have a greater chance of achieving the optimum result compared with those who may be significantly overweight or obese.